 He can speak Japanese even though/although he was born in Canada.

 * These ideas contrast each other, so we should use 'even though/though/although'.

 * afraid is an adjective.
 A verb is still needed.

 20. The students were not interested in the lesson because it was bored.

 The students were not interested in the lesson because it was boring.

 * An explanation of this answer can be found here.

 How many answers did you get correct?
 If you have any questions, leave them in the comments section below.

-If you’d like to try some more, you can visit these related pages:
+If you'd like to see some more common mistakes, please visit these related pages:

 - 34 Common English Mistakes (Version 1)